Walking holiday in the Pyrenees

 The Catalan Pyrenees form the entire northern border with France.
-In addition to unique flora and fauna, there are picturesque villages with an ancient history.
+In addition to unique flora and fauna, the region is home to picturesque villages with centuries of history.

-Tip: stay an extra night and take the train to Vall de Núria, a beautiful train ride of about 40 minutes with panoramic views.
-At 2000 meters above sea level you will find a monastery and various walking routes.
+Tip: Stay an extra night and take the mountain train to Vall de Núria, a stunning 40-minute rail journey with panoramic views.
+At 2,000 meters above sea level, you will find a sanctuary and various hiking trails.

 Including